 I stir-fried mine for 4 minutes.
 Because of the roasted peanuts in the curry paste, it will burn much easier, so do not stop stirring.

-3) Add meat to the wok
+3) Add meat to the cooked curry paste

 and stir until the curry paste coats all the meat.